ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Banff - Elastic Subnets - Fuji Pre-release**

-**Please note that this release is unable to run mainnet - and will display "mainnet is not supported" if attempted to run with a mainnet configuration.**
+**Please note that this release is unable to run Mainnet - and will display "Mainnet is not supported" if attempted to run with a Mainnet configuration.**

 This upgrade adds support for creating Proof-of-Stake Subnets.

 The changes in the upgrade go into effect at 10 AM EDT, October 3rd 2022 on the Fuji testnet.
-After Fuji is updated and verified, a mainnet compatible release will be published.
+After Fuji is updated and verified, a Mainnet compatible release will be published.

 **All Fuji nodes should upgrade before 10 AM EDT, October 3rd 2022.**